Emmanuel-Nti/AB-test_to_inform_business_decisions/README.md

 **Hypothesis dataset**
 - `Hypotheses:` brief descriptions of the hypotheses
 - `Reach:` user reach, on a scale of one to ten
-- 'Impact:` impact on users, on a scale of one to ten
+- `Impact:` impact on users, on a scale of one to ten
 - `Confidence:` confidence in the hypothesis, on a scale of one to ten
 - `Effort:` the resources required to test a hypothesis, on a scale of one to ten.
 The higher the Effort value, the more resource-intensive the test.